From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Comparing chambers and audiences

 \section{Comparing chambers and audiences}

-Many recent studies about polarization on social media have used a first-neighbors approach to characterize the structure of the interaction networks \cite{cinelli2021echo, jiang2021social, chen2021polarization, williams2015network}.
-In Twitter, retweets have been used extensively as a proxy for endorsement \cite{barbera2015birds, gaumont2018reconstruction}, so retweet networks have been used to study the assortative structure of several conversations.
+Many recent studies about polarization on social media have used a first-neighbors approach to characterize the structure of the interaction networks \cite{williams2015network,barbera2015tweeting, cinelli2021echo, jiang2021social, chen2021polarization}.
+In X (formerly Twitter), retweets have been used extensively as a proxy for endorsement \cite{barbera2015birds, gaumont2018reconstruction}, so retweet networks have been used to study the assortative structure of several conversations.
 In this work's terminology, these studies have studied the \textit{audience} of a set of users to quantify polarization, echo chambers, and other nontrivial social structures.
 We argue that the chamber is, under certain conditions, a more robust tool to quantify such social structures, both conceptually and mathematically.
-The difference being that looking at the chamber corresponds to looking at the information sources of the audience, a second-neighbors approach.
+The difference is that looking at the chamber corresponds to looking at the information sources of the audience, a second-neighbors approach.

-From a mathematical perspective, for the null model the \textit{expected overlap} between the \textit{audiences} of two high-impact users is significantly lower than the expected overlap between chambers (see Appendix \ref{app:configuration} for details).
-Which suggests that typically the chamber overlap should have a higher signal to noise ratio.
-Moreover, in the case of the climate change retweet network the distribution of chamber sizes has a significantly lower spread than that of the audience, as we show in Fig. \ref{fig:size_cdf}.
-In other words, many chambers are of roughly the same size while the audiences sizes vary a lot.
+From a mathematical perspective, for the null model, the \textit{expected overlap} between the \textit{audiences} of two high-impact users is significantly lower than the expected overlap between chambers (see Appendix \ref{app:configuration} for details).
+This suggests that the chamber overlap should typically have a higher signal-to-noise ratio.
+Moreover, in the case of the climate change retweet network, the distribution of chamber sizes has a significantly lower spread than that of the audience, as we show in Fig. \ref{fig:size_cdf}.
+In other words, many chambers are roughly the same size, while the audience sizes vary greatly.
 The overlap similarity is informative whenever the size of the two sets compared are of the same order, so using the chamber gives us more reliable results than the audience.
 For two arbitrary sets $A$ and $B$ where $|A| \ll |B|$, the Jaccard overlap $ |A \cap B |/|A \cup B| \approx |A|/|B| $, which indicates the relative size of $A$ with respect to $B$ and not their overlap.